aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 1. You build your application again (without changing _anything_)
 1. You run your test cases again, but this time they fail

-This can happen in case the author of a package has released a new version of a package you depend on in one way or another.
+This can happen in case the author of a package you depend on in one way or another has released a new version of that package.

-Attractive as an automated update mechanism might be, you want a build to be _reproducible_.
+Attractive as an automated update mechanism might be, you want your builds to be _reproducible_.

 Though Tatin will not assist you in updating packages, it will assist you in finding out whether there are later packages available: check the user command `]TATIN.CheckForLaterVersions`.
+Also, check the `-update` flag of the `]Tatin.ReInstallDependencies` user command or its API equivalent.

 So, when asked to load installed packages, Tatin will just do exactly that: load the packages defined as required by the configuration files of the main packages `Foo` and `Goo`.